Kola Abiola blasts Nigeria lawlk tamakers, says all they do at the National Assembly is talk

 Mr Abiola was asked if he was fully compensated with the national honour and if he would want Mr Buhari to announce the results of the 1993 elections.

-While stating that he was adequately compensated because he got what he wanted, he however, snubbed the election questions as he said all the lawmakers do is talk.
+he wanted, he however, snubbed the election questions as he said all the

 “Forget their call.
 All they do at National Assembly is talk and then they send to committees and it dies there.